 An FMO’s purpose is to provide independent insurance agents with helpful products and services.
 Ritter Insurance Marketing lifts stress off agents’ shoulders by offering solutions to Medicare concerns or questions via one-to-one sales support.

 FMOs like Ritter offer niche resources to their agents.
-Ritter has the Medicare Quote Engine, to help agents quickly and easily find good policy matches for their clients.
+Ritter has the Medicare Quote Engine and Drug Cost Estimator, to help agents quickly and easily find good policy matches for their clients.
 Medicareful is another exclusive quoting resource with added personalization benefits.
 CMS-approved and free for agents, Medicareful offers agents the ability to quote and enroll directly on the site and market with their own personalized website.
+Even better, with our new FastTrack applications — enrollment is faster and easier than ever before!
+Send your clients a prefilled application without needing a shared client record or Medicareful consumer account!
+All of these tools area centralized on the Ritter Platform, our proprietary CRM tool to make your business more efficient and successful!

 Also, agents partnered with Ritter are invited to AEP preparatory events such as the Summits, which help agents connect and learn about the best and brightest in Medicare to gear up for the busy season ahead.